 Your message has been sent.
 We will contact you shortly if your message requires a response.

-Nutrition seriously affects pet health, especially as your pet ages.
+Nutrition is critical to your pet's health, at all life stages.
 Weight management is one of the most critical factors in maintaining pet health.
 We do not recommend giving your pet unlimited access to food (free feeding) as very few pets will maintain a lean body condition.
 The standard serving for felines and canines is 120-170 calories per pound of body weight.
 During a routine exam, we can discuss the exact amount of food to add or subtract from your pet’s diet based on breed, activity level, and current body condition.
 Remember that overweight pets are more likely to suffer from arthritis, diabetes, high blood pressure, heart disease, and skin problems.

 Pet food classifications: